Author: Vanessa Ngan, Staff Writer, 2003. Updated by A/Prof Amanda Oakley, Chief Editor, January 2016.

 Anyone can get an aphthous ulcer; 20% of the population have one or more, at least occasionally.
 They usually first appear in childhood or adolescence, and more commonly affect females than males.

-Non-sexually acquired genital ulceration (NSGU) refers to aphthous ulcer in genital sites.
+Non-sexually acquired genital ulceration (NSGU) refers to an aphthous ulcer in genital sites.
 A genital aphthous ulcer is also called a Lipschutz ulcer.

 NSGU is more likely than simple oral aphthosis to be associated with systemic illness, such as: